 - Hot paprika was supposedly brought to Spain by Christopher Columbus, who served it to Ferdinand and Isabella.
 While they thought it too spicy, it was very well received throughout the rest of the country.

 - Turmeric — with origins in India, China and Indonesia — has been used as a flavoring, dye and medicine since 600 BC.
 In the late 13th century, Marco Polo was taken with its brilliant yellow color and similarity to saffron.

-Morocco’s prominent coastal location made it a crossroads of many civilizations.
+Morocco’s prominent coastal location also made it a crossroads of many civilizations.
 Political refugees fled Iraq in the Middle Ages and brought their traditional recipes with them, many of which combined fruit with meat.
 The Spanish Moriscos (Muslim refugees), Turks and the native Berbers also contributed their favorite dishes.
-The Moroccans took these recipes and infused them with rich spices to create a diverse, flavorful cuisine.
+The Moroccans took these recipes further, infusing them with rich spices to create a diverse, flavorful cuisine.

 In the past, a Moroccan spice shop owner would have his own mix of spices called the ras el hanout (literally, head of the shop), a secret “house blend” that might combine anywhere from 10 to 100 spices.
 Today, ras el hanout is the common name for these mixtures, and spice vendors compete to produce the most sought-after blend.

 Morocco’s native fruits and vegetables, as well as sheep, poultry and cattle, also serve as a foundation for its cuisine.
 Cumin, coriander, saffron, chilies, ginger, cinnamon and paprika are standard ingredients, as is harissa (a paste of garlic, chilies, olive oil and salt).
 Harissa makes for pungent dishes that stand out among the milder foods more common in Mediterranean cooking.